jakehowlett93/the-insurance-emporium-test/README.md

   - Moving the link present on the Existing Customers and Info Centre menu items into the submenu to improve keyboard navigation.
   - Adding a small arrow icon next to menu items that expand into a submenu.
   - Changing the submenus to only take up the space needed for their content when expanded.
-  - add a small animation when the menu is expanded
+  - Add a small animation when a submenu is expanded.